Norman Cota: Early life and military career

-Cota was born in Chelsea, Massachusetts, son of George William Cota, a former railroad telegrapher (later a merchant), and Jessie H. Mason, a school teacher who came from Croatia.
+Cota was born in Chelsea, Massachusetts, son of George William Cota, a former railroad telegrapher (later a merchant), and Jessie H. Mason, a school teacher whose family lines can be traced to Capt.
+Hugh Mason and Hester Welles (Wells) on "The Francis", part of "The Winthrop Fleet", the secord or third ship that arrived after the arrival of "The Mayflower".
 He attended Worcester Academy for three years beginning in the fall of 1910.
 While playing football there, his teammates nicknamed him "Dutch;" the name stuck with him, but its origins remain unclear.

 In June 1913, he was accepted to the United States Military Academy (USMA) at West Point, New York.
 The U.S. entered World War I on 6 April 1917, so the Class of 1917 graduated on 20 April, seven weeks ahead of schedule.
-His classmates included Matthew Ridgway, J. Lawton Collins, Mark W. Clark, Ernest N. Harmon, Charles H. Gerhardt, Augustus M. Gurney, Arthur M. Harper, Frederick Augustus Irving, William Kelly Harrison Jr., and William W. Eagles, all of whom became general officers.
-Cota (West Point class of 1917) and Dwight D. Eisenhower (West Point class of 1915) got to know one another while playing football at West Point.
-They became and remained good friends.
+Cota played for the Army Cadets football team, where he was a teammate of Dwight D. Eisenhower and Omar Bradley.

-Cota was commissioned as a second lieutenant in the Infantry Branch, and his first assignment was with the 22nd Infantry Regiment.
+Cota, graduating 79th in a class of 139, was commissioned as a second lieutenant in the Infantry Branch, and his first assignment was with the 22nd Infantry Regiment.
 Due to the outbreak of war, Cota was quickly promoted to first lieutenant, then captain after only a few months.
 By the time he had accumulated 18 months of active duty, he was a major.
 He was assigned to become an instructor in tactics at West Point shortly before the end of the war on 11 November 1918, and he remained on the faculty until 1920.